Is dry food bad for cats? Let’s get our thinking cats on!

 Untamed cat food isn’t owned by a faceless multinational corporation.
 We don’t have an ambitious, profit-oriented plan—we started off after witnessing what a good diet could do to a sick cat.
 Back in 2019, our team member’s cat, Sian, was terribly ill and wouldn’t get better.
 Eventually, Sian’s dad introduced his beloved feline to a human-grade, whole-meat diet, which improved Sian’s health (to both of their surprise)!

 Untamed is dedicated to making cats healthier and happier through the power of healthy nutrition.
-You can visit our Recipes page to check out our diverse offer.
-Many cats that switch to an Untamed diet report the following changes:
+You can visit our Recipes page to check out our diverse offer of both jelly and gravy meals.
+Here’s what happens once you go Untamed:

 Within a week